 by Stephanie Herrera

-How many times has your day been completely ruined after putting on clothes that didn’t fit or you went shopping and felt ashamed after trying a size bigger than what you’re used to?
+How many times has your day been completely ruined after putting on clothes that didn’t fit you?
+Or when you went shopping and felt ashamed after trying a size bigger than what you’re used to?

 What happened after?